openlab-red/vault-secret-fetcher/README.md

-# Hashicorp Vault Agent Token Handler
+# Hashicorp Vault Secret Fetcher

 ```
-Vault Agent Token Handler sidecar container for kubernetes applications
+Vault Secret Fetcher sidecar container for kubernetes applications

 Usage:
-  vault-agent-token-handler [command]
+  vault-secret-fetcher [command]

 Available Commands:
-  handler     handler retrieves credentials managed by the vault agent
+  start     start retrieves credentials managed by the vault agent
   help      Help about any command

 Flags:
-  -h, --help   help for vault-agent-token-handler
+  -h, --help   help for vault-secret-fetcher

-Use "vault-agent-token-handler [command] --help" for more information about a command.
+Use "vault-secret-fetcher [command] --help" for more information about a command.

 ```